-Maps are more of a guide than an actual navigational tool (and GPS doesn’t work reliably).
+Consider maps of Venice to be more of a guide than an actual navigation tool.
+Even GPS doesn’t work reliably.
 The stories you’ve heard about people getting lost in Venice are true.

 The city is a maze of unnamed alleyways and dead ends that is a delight to explore.
 It can also generate frustration for people who don’t like to be lost or those who have reached their upper limit of walking for the day.

 A good tactic is to explore early in the day, and stick close to the Grand Canal when you’re close to calling it a day.
 Even so, you may hear the boats on the canal, but have trouble finding a route that takes you there.

 We were lost—really lost—no fewer than five times while we were there.
 Ah, Venice for first timers.
 Such an adventure!